Mark Lewis Jones

-Early life
+Early life and education

-Mark Lewis Jones was born in Rhosllannerchrugog near Wrexham, Wales.
+Mark Lewis Jones was born in in Rhosllannerchrugog, near Wrexham in Wales.

 He began acting as a teenager with the Clwyd Youth Theatre and trained at the Royal Welsh College of Music & Drama.

 Career

 Jones has acted with the Royal Shakespeare Company, and at Shakespeare's Globe Theatre in London.

-His television roles include appearances in This Life, Holby City, Spooks, Murphy's Law, Waking the Dead and Torchwood.
-Perhaps his most significant role for BBC television was as Detective Inspector Russell Bing in the police drama 55 Degrees North, in which he played an outspoken, opinionated and at times humorous police officer, in a complex and intricately crafted series.
+In the 1990s, he was given roles in TV series The Bill, Casualty, Soldier Soldier, and A Mind to Kill.
+Other television roles include appearances in This Life, Holby City, Spooks, Murphy's Law, Waking the Dead, Torchwood.
+He played Detective Inspector Russell Bing in the police drama 55 Degrees North (2004).
+Jones played Detective Sergeant Ray Lloyd in police drama Murder Prevention in 2004.

-He also played Detective Sergeant Ray Lloyd in police drama Murder Prevention.
-His two most renowned appearances in Hollywood blockbusters were as Hogg the Whaler in Master and Commander: The Far Side of the World, and Tecton, a soldier in Troy.

-In 2001, he portrayed Uther Pendragon, father of King Arthur and second husband of Igraine, in the American TV miniseries The Mists of Avalon.
-He played Irfon in S4C's Con Passionate, Josi in Sian James' Calon Gaeth, and Bryan Jones in Y Pris.
+In 2001, Jones portrayed Uther Pendragon, father of King Arthur and second husband of Igraine, in the American TV miniseries The Mists of Avalon.
+In 2003 and 2004 he had roles in Master and Commander: The Far Side of the World and Troy respectively.
+From 2005 until 2008 he played Irfon in S4C's Con Passionate.